 Adapted from the Baldrige Performance Excellence Program, 2015.
 2015-2016 Baldrige Excellence Framework: A Systems Approach to Improving Your Organization's Performance.
-Gaithersburg, MD: U.S. Department of Commerce, National Institute of Standards and Technology. http://nist.gov/baldgrige. - UPDATED 6.2020
+Gaithersburg, MD: U.S. Department of Commerce, National Institute of Standards and Technology, http://nist.gov/baldgrige. - UPDATED 6.2020

-Creating a System for Aligning Attitudes and Behaviors with Goals

-Pilot Community Experience

-Communities are inherently diverse and complex; therefore, we have learned through our pilot that a systems approach is the best way to address community-wide challenges and opportunities for improvement to realize shared hopes and dreams.
+Creating a System for Aligning Attitudes and Behaviors with Goals Pilot Community Experience Communities are inherently diverse and complex; therefore, we have learned through our pilot that a systems approach is the best way to address community-wide challenges and opportunities for improvement to realize shared hopes and dreams.
 A systems approach to change communities involves seeing, believing, and acting.
-It requires:

-1) Knowing the current story - Looking at the elements, interconnections, and wider purposes of systems.
+It requires: Knowing the current story - Looking at the elements, interconnections, and wider purposes of systems.

-The Framework helps communities assess their performance, leadership, and areas most in need of measurable improvement and innovation, with a particular focus on education, employment, health, and safety.

-2) Envisioning a future story - Understanding and trusting the data to guide decision-making and determining a shared vision and priorities.
+Envisioning a future story - Understanding and trusting the data to guide decision-making and determining a shared vision and priorities.
 The Framework guides dynamic dialogue through a common language that harnesses the best of the community's collective past, respects the people today, and responsibly pursues the opportunities for improving tomorrow.

-3) Taking action to create a new story - Investing time and resources to learn and shift habits that are, when combined, the continuously improving system of "how things are done around here" in communities,

-The Framework supports community residents and their leaders in developing and empowering their skills, knowledge, and leadership so that continuous improvement becomes internalized, sustainable, and ingrained in the community's culture.

-A Systems Approach in Communities
+Taking action to create a new story- Investing time and resources to learn and shift habits that are, when combined, the continuously improving system of "how things are done around here" in communities, The Framework supports community residents and their leaders in developing and empowering their skills, knowledge, and leadership so that continuous improvement becomes internalized, sustainable, and ingrained in the community's culture.
+A Systems Approach in Communities ENVISIONING a future story KNOWING the current story Believing TAKING ACTION to create a new story Doing "[We are] excited about the process...and energy.

-"[We are] excited about the process...and energy.
-Everyone is believing that change can happen...not only believing, but seeing it happen."

--Linda Place, Albany, Missouri
+Everyone is believing that change can happen...not only believing, but seeing it happen." -Linda Place, Albany, Missouri

-Defining the Community Performance Excellence Journey

-Community

-- 1. A defined geographic area. - 2.
+Defining the Community Performance Excellence Journey Community - 1.
+A defined geographic area. - 2.
 A group of people living in the same place or having a particular characteristic in common. - 3.
 A feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals.
 The word "community" can be defined in several ways that either promote inclusivity or polarization.
 For our work, a community is a group of people who not only decide to live or work near each other but also set up and share resources that become their systems or "way things get done."
 They proactively interact to establish shared infrastructure such as utilities, roads, and facilities as well as systems for policy setting, peacekeeping, leadership elections, educating all ages, faith following, recreating and entertaining, celebrating, disease preventing and treating, caring, and more.
-The Communities of Excellence Framework is a guide for positive, comprehensive, and productive collaborative planning and action throughout a geographical area of a diverse group of people who are residents and visitors of a city, trade area, county, or region.
+The Communities of Excellence Framework is a guide for positive, comprehensive, and productive collaborative planning and action throughout a geographical area of a diverse group of people who are residents and visitors of a city, trade area, Performance The action or process of carrying out or accomplishing an action, task, or function.

-Performance

-The action or process of carrying out or accomplishing an action, task, or function.

 Performance is how the work gets done.
 We define it as, "Outputs and their outcomes obtained from programs, services, processes, residents, and other customers that permit you to evaluate and compare your community's results to performance projections, standards, past results, goals, and other communities' results."

-Excellence

-The state of being very good or outstanding.
+Excellence The state of being very good or outstanding.